 Hill’s Science Diet: Chicken, Cracked Pearled Barley, Brown Rice, Brewers Rice, Whole Grain Wheat

 Both lead with whole chicken — fresh, water-in muscle meat — and both immediately pivot to grain.
 The split is in how much grain.
 Iams stacks two grains (corn + sorghum) before getting back to animal protein at position four (chicken by-product meal).
 Hill’s stacks four grains (barley + brown rice + brewers rice + wheat) and then adds two more (whole grain corn at position six, corn protein meal at position seven) before chicken meal arrives at position eight and chicken fat at position nine.
-The cumulative grain load before any non-fresh-chicken animal source is the rubric story — Hill’s carries six grain ingredients in its top seven; Iams carries two in its top three.
+The cumulative grain load before any non-fresh-chicken animal source is one notable contrast — Hill’s carries six grain ingredients in its top seven; Iams carries two in its top three — though it’s not enough to flip the overall rubric, which still lands Hill’s a full grade ahead on the strength of the rest of its formula.

 The whole-chicken-first opening is identical in messaging but different in supporting cast.
 Iams reinforces with chicken by-product meal at position four — a concentrated protein source that is more nutritionally dense than the fresh chicken pound-for-pound, even if “by-product” carries brand-perception baggage.
 Hill’s reinforces with chicken meal at position eight — cleaner-sounding language but lower in the list, meaning less protein-density per serving from a named chicken source.